 The placid looking Lake Carolina of Baganga, Davao Oriental is no mere shallow beauty.
 Beneath its beguiling, crystal clear surface hides a deep and circuitous underwater cave system.
-The FCD explored its depths on June 20-21, 2019 with the kind permission & support of land owners Sir Pablo Pabaonon and Ma’am Wilma Monday.
+The FCD explored its depths on June 20-21, 2019 with the kind permission & support of the property caretakers, Sir Pablo Pabaonon and Ma’am Wilma Monday.

 Measuring an approximate 100 meters in circumference, the solution lake of which is Lake Carolina features steep limestone walls that drop down to a sandy bottom.
 Average depth is 15 meters.
 Water temperature is a refreshing 25°C that causes a bit of a temperature shock when the noon air temperature is 35°C.

 Deep within the Lake Carolina is an aquifer that spews out approximately 3 cu. meters of water per second.
 From an area elevation of 17 meters above sea level, the spring water then makes a meandering journey to meet the seawater of the Baganga coastline 9.5 km away.
 The cave is best explored during high tide when tidal influence causes the seawater to enter the lake and the resulting density change reduces the force of the water flowing out from the cave opening.

 The FCD team who made the first ever exploration of the cave system was composed of Jaime Lapac, Lyndon Cubillan and Bernil Gastardo.

 The first dive was conducted on June 20th at 1505H.
 The tide was low at the time